kubesphere/website/content/en/news/kubesphere-meetup-2020.md

-KubeSphere has been recognized by many uses across the world and has developed a more diversified and vibrant community.
+KubeSphere has been recognized by many users across the world and has developed  more diversified and vibrant community.
 Though so many passionate users could not present at the event in person, they generously shared their experience and expectations for KubeSphere in videos.